vert-x3/vertx-jca/README.md

 }
 </pre>

-   * NOTE: always call <b>io.vertx.resourceadapter.VertxConnection.close()</b> when you does not need the connection anymore, otherwise the connection pool will be full very soon.
+   * NOTE: as with any JCA resource, always call the close() method when your work is complete to allow the connection to be returned to the pool.
+This will **not** close the underly Vert.x instance.
+Please see the JCA specification for my details.

-Inbound communication
+Inbound Connectivity
 ------

-Usually a MDB is the client which receives inbound communication from a Vert.x cluster.
+Since the JCA 1.5 specification, inbound connectivity is provided via a listener interface which can be implemented by a JEE Message Driven Bean (MDB).
+As opposed to the default JMS listener type, the Vert.x JCA listener interface allows an MDB to receive messages from a Vert.x address.

 The end point of the MDB implements interface: <b>io.vertx.resourceadapter.inflow.VertxListener</b>.